jonnonz1/nz-statute-book/acts/public/1990/transport-accident-investigation-commission-act-1990.md

 (5) Nothing in this section renders admissible any record that is inadmissible under any other enactment or rule of law.

 ### 14E Disclosure of record relating to accident or incident before civil proceedings commenced
-(1) This section applies to any civil proceedings if the amount of the damages claimed or intended to be claimed exceeds the amount specified from time to time as the maximum civil jurisdiction of District Courts under the District Courts Act 1947; but does not apply to proceedings under the Employment Relations Act 2000.
+(1) This section applies to any civil proceedings if the amount of the damages claimed or intended to be claimed exceeds the amount specified from time to time as the maximum civil jurisdiction of the District Court under the District Court Act 2016; but does not apply to proceedings under the Employment Relations Act 2000.
 (2) A person who is or may be intending to commence civil proceedings of a kind specified in subsection (1) may apply to the High Court for the disclosure of a record specified in section 14C(2).
 (3) The court may order the disclosure of a record to a person who applies under subsection (2) if— (a) it appears to the court that—